Learning to Detect Open Carry and Concealed Object with 77GHz Radar: Introduction

-In this paper, we apply commercial \SI{77}{GHz} mmWave radar to the carried object detection problem.
-Specifically, we narrow down this problem to detecting the existence of three main objects - laptop, phone, and knife - on the pedestrian subject to verify feasibility.
-To do this, we proposed a deep learning-based carried object detection (\textbf{COD}) system that takes raw ADC data as input and outputs the predicted existence probabilities for three classes of objects.
+\highlighttext{In this paper, we apply commercial \SI{77}{GHz} mmWave radar to the carried object detection problem.
+Specifically, this problem is narrowed down to detecting the existence of three representative objects on pedestrian subjects - laptop, phone, and knife that are common in life and shape-varying - to verify the feasibility.
+After validation, the proposed system can be easily extended to achieve the detection of dangerous objects, like gun, knife in public places for example airport passageway to provide non-contact human safety inspection.
+The reason why we use \SI{77}{GHz} mmWave radars is the low price, impressive range resolution (can achieve \SI{4}{cm} with \SI{4}{GHz} bandwidth), fine Doppler velocity discrimination \cite{gao2019experiments}, high angular resolution via signal processing \cite{gao2021mimosar}, and the robust performance under harsh weathers \cite{gao2021perception}.
+They become more frequently used in autonomous driving for environment imaging \cite{gao2021mimosar, gao2021perception}, semantic object detection \cite{ramp}, occupancy grid mapping \cite{gao2021deform} and in the security industry for person re-identification \cite{9420713} and fall activity detection \cite{6945894}, etc.}

+With the \SI{77}{GHz} radar, we proposed a deep learning-based carried object detection (\textbf{COD}) system that takes raw ADC data as input and outputs the predicted existence probabilities for three classes of objects.
 The COD framework has three main modules: \textit{preprocessing, single-shot prediction network, and multi-shot decision}.
 The preprocessing module is responsible for detecting targets from raw ADC radar data (I-Q samples post demodulated at the receiver) and cropping small range-azimuth-elevation (\textbf{RAE}) cubes from generated radar imaging based on the detection location.
 The cropped cube depicts the 3-dimension imaging of a pedestrian carrying objects.
 Second, the single-shot prediction module is a pyramidal-feature-hierarchy convolutional neural network that takes a single cropped cube as input to make the existence prediction for three classes of objects.
-Here, we use the combination of preprocessing and prediction (or classification) network, instead of the SSD \cite{Liu_SSD}-like end-to-end neural network modeling for object detection, to reduce the network size or complexity and relieve labeling workload.
-To further improve system performance, a multi-shot decision module was designed to track the cropped cubes and make a final decision based on the voting results of multiple in-track cubes.
+Here, we use the combination of preprocessing and prediction (or classification) network, instead of the SSD \cite{Liu_SSD}-like end-to-end neural network for object detection, to reduce the network size or complexity and relieve labeling workload.
+To further improve system performance, a multi-shot decision module was designed to track the cropped cubes and make final decision via voting from the results of multiple in-track cubes.